meta name=”robots” content=”index, follow” Meschery's Musings of Sports, Literature, and Life Meschery's Musings on Sports, Literature and Life: 2025

 THE CENTER WILL NOT HOLD

 Yesterdat I suffered a kind of depression that was both intensely personal and at the same time beyond personal.
 I was witnessing the most immoral and unethical human being I could imagine being inaugurated as president of the United States, and knowing, horrified, that a majority of Americans voted for him, even though Donald Trump's immorality and lack of ethics was and still is well known, How could they?
 What personal justification could have motivated them to vote for such evil?
-I thought of the following pome by William Butler Yeats
+I thought of the following poem by William Butler Yeats

 he Second Coming